Squeezed Limit non-Gaussianity Estimation with Cosmic Shear: Fisher Forecast for LSST experiment

 \subsection{Fisher Forecast Results}

 Fig.~\ref{fig:Fisher_info} presents the Fisher forecast results for the LSST configuration, using different numbers of tomographic shear bins.
 As expected, increasing the number of tomographic bins improves the sensitivity to $f_{\mathrm{NL}}$ by providing additional redshift information.
-However, the improvement saturates beyond three tomographic bins, consistent with the findings of \citet[][]{2004MNRAS.348..897T, 2024PhRvD.109d3515G}.
+However, the improvement saturates beyond three tomographic bins, consistent with the findings of \citet{2004MNRAS.348..897T, 2024PhRvD.109d3515G}.
 We also find that the constraint saturates around $\ell_{max} \sim 4000$.

-Assuming three tomographic bins and fixing the minimum soft multipole moment to $\ell_{\min}^{\mathrm{soft}} = 10$, we obtain a forecasted precision of $\sigma_{f_\mathrm{NL}} = 18.7$, for five tomographic bins the result improves to $\sigma_{f_{\mathrm{NL}}} = 12.0$.
-This result is in good agreement with the bispectrum method which gives $\sigma_{f_\mathrm{{\mathrm{NL}}}} =16 $ \citep[][]{2024PhRvD.109d3515G} with three tomographic bins (in both cases this constraint is without marginalizing over biases), demonstrating that the cross-power spectrum between the local power spectrum field and cosmic shear is nearly optimal for the squeezed-limit bispectrum.
+Assuming three tomographic bins and fixing the minimum soft multipole moment to $\ell_{\min}^{\mathrm{soft}} = 10$, we obtain a forecasted precision of $\sigma_{f_\mathrm{NL}} = 44$; for five tomographic bins the result improves to $\sigma_{f_{\mathrm{NL}}} = 41$.
+Our forecasted sensitivity is somewhat below the bispectrum method of \citep{2024PhRvD.109d3515G} which gives $\sigma_{f_\mathrm{{\mathrm{NL}}}} =16 $ with three tomographic bins and similar choices in shear noise and $\ell$ range.
+The difference may be due to details in the forecasting choices and a slight sub-optimality of our method compared to the computationally more involved bispectrum analysis.

 The expected sensitivity is encouraging.
-While galaxy clustering form LSST will likely provide a better constraint, weak lensing adds additional signal and an independent consistency check.
+While galaxy clustering from LSST will likely provide a better constraint, weak lensing adds additional signal and an independent consistency check.
 Furthermore, as we describe below, the method can be combined with other tracers for additional sample variance cancellation.